Bellingrath Gardens and Home

-Bellingrath Gardens and Home is the 65 acre public garden and historic home of Walter and Bessie Bellingrath, located on the Fowl River near Mobile, Alabama.
+Bellingrath Gardens and Home is the 65 acre public garden and historic home of Walter and Bessie Bellingrath, located on the Fowl River near Mobile, Alabama, United States.
 Walter Bellingrath was one of the first Coca-Cola bottlers in the Southeast, and with his wealth built the estate garden and home.
 He and his wife, Bessie, lived in the home which has since been converted into a museum.
 The gardens opened to the public in 1932.
 The site was listed on the Alabama Register of Landmarks and Heritage on September 14, 1977, and on the National Register of Historic Places on October 19, 1982.

 Gardens

 The Bellingrath Gardens and Home property encompasses approximately 900 acre along the Fowl River, 65 acre of which are cultivated gardens.
 The gardens feature cabbage palmettos, live oaks, camellias, azaleas, roses, and chrysanthemums year round.
 Plants featured in winter are tulips, snapdragons, pansies, ornamental cabbage and kale, daffodils, poppies, primroses, and many varieties of narcissus.
 Plants featured in spring include more than 250,000 azaleas, hydrangeas, Easter lilies, impatiens, salvia, fuchsia, and Pelargonium geraniums.
 Plants featured in summer are the more than 2,000 roses, allamandas, hibiscus, copper plants, begonias, ornamental peppers, bougainvillea, caladiums, coleus, vinca, and marigolds.
 Plants featured in fall are over 8,000 bedded, potted and cascading chrysanthemums, hibiscus, and copper plants.